Cold and Flu Season … Staying Safe at the Spa

 Clean fresh sheets and towels stored in a sealed cabinet.
 Check and make sure that the sheets and face cradle covers are changed between each client.
 The table should only have linen for one service on it.
 If the table is layered with more than one sheet on the bottom and a top sheet, be careful.
 This is not sanitary.

 Observe or ask where the dirty laundry is stored and how they are laundered.
 Hot towels should only be used on one client, then properly laundered.

-Spa products should all come from their original closed container with a sanitized spoon, spatula or pump and placed into pre-sanitized holders for use during the treatment.
-Spa products become contaminated when therapists use their hands to remove the products or dip into original containers during treatments.
+Spa products should all come from their original closed container with a sanitized spoon, spatula, or pump and placed into pre-sanitized holders for use during the treatment.
+Spa products become contaminated when therapists use their hands to remove the products or dip them into original containers during treatments.
 Any unused spa products should be discarded.

 During a body or facial treatment, proper waste disposal procedures are important some items used in the treatment are one-time-usage products such as gauze, sponges, and plastic body wraps.
 These items should be deposited in a closed trash can immediately after use.

 By observing the spa’s sanitation procedures and asking questions, you can ensure a safe spa visit.

 Ask Mrs. Spa – Nail Salon Safety

 Can a Barbicide solution safely be used in a jet pedicure station for sterilization and sanitation?
 We are looking for a solution to use that is not abrasive to the pipes and jets – bleach or barricade solution?